The Corporate Tax Planning Law Review: Malaysia

 ii Recent successful tax-efficient transactions

-The High Court in deciding in favour of the taxpayer held that there was nothing artificial about the payments and the transactions were within the meaning and scope of the arrangements contemplated by the government in openly offering incentives.
-The ultimate question was whether the impugned arrangement viewed in a commercially and economically realistic way makes use of the specific provision in a manner that was consistent with Parliament's intention.
+The High Court, in deciding in favour of the taxpayer, held that there was nothing artificial about the payments and that the transactions were within the meaning and scope of the arrangements contemplated by the government in openly offering incentives.
+The ultimate question was whether the impugned arrangement, when viewed in a commercially and economically realistic way, makes use of the specific provision in a manner that is consistent with Parliament's intention.
 The High Court recognised that taxpayers have the freedom to structure transactions to their best tax advantage.

 Outlook and conclusions

-1 Nitin Nadkarni and Jason Tan Jia Xin are partners and Katryne Chia Phei Shan is an associate at Lee Hishammuddin Allen & Gledhill.
+1 Nitin Nadkarni and Jason Tan Jia Xin are partners and Steward Lee is an associate at Lee Hishammuddin Allen & Gledhill.

-2 Malaysia's Commitment in International Tax Standard (11 January 2019) Official Portal of Ministry of Finance www.treasury.gov.my/index.php/en/tax/malaysia-s-commitment-in-international-tax-standard.html.
+2 Malaysia's Commitment in International Tax Standard (10 January 2019) Official Portal of Ministry of Finance Malaysia: https://www.mof.gov.my/portal/en/tax/malaysias-commitment-in-international-tax-standard.

 3 See Section 2 ITA on the definition of 'person' and Section 3 ITA.